“But forget not this one thing, beloved, that one day is with the LORD as a thousand years, and a thousand years as one day,” 2 Peter 3:8.

 Man is aware of the seasons, and this has helped him greatly, to know when to plant, and when to harvest.
 His farming and cultivation has been uniquely tied to the seasons, and the sun.

 But we are always in a hurry to get to this concert or that activity.
 We stress and fume because of traffic, or obstacles, that might cause us to be late.
 And of course, our jobs start and end at a certain time each day.

 Weddings and funerals are set to begin at a specified time and place.
 Without having our schedules marked for certain times and places, would cause great chaos, and we wouldn’t know when something began, nor when it ended.

 We turn our clocks back in the fall, and we spring forward every year.
 We mark our calendars for certain holidays, birthdays, and other days of remembrance.
 We also have definite days for specific biblical feasts that are to be remembered that have been set down for observance.

 And yet our time that we live upon this earth is but a short measure to God.
-For while we have been living out our existence, even for eighty years or more, he was still watching our life pass before him.
-We are but a mist, a cloud, that passes before his eyes.
-And yet this is not to diminish his great love for us, but merely to illustrate how our finite existence compares with his everlasting character.
+For while we have been living out our existence, even for eighty years or more, He was still watching our life pass before Him.

 God’s timetable is much different than ours.
 He dwells outside of time, and He sees the beginning and the end all at once.
 All throughout man’s history, and documented biblical accounts,